MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 >[!NOTE]
 >For clustered roles that require a client access point, a virtual computer object (VCO) is created in AD DS.
 By default, all VCOs for the cluster are created in the same container or OU as the CNO.
 Realize that after you create a cluster, you can move the CNO to any OU.

-Here's how to create a clustered role:

 ::: zone pivot="powershell"

-For examples of how to add clustered roles, see topics such as [Add-ClusterFileServerRole](/powershell/module/failoverclusters/add-clusterfileserverrole) and [Add-ClusterGenericApplicationRole](/powershell/module/failoverclusters/add-clustergenericapplicationrole).
+For examples of how to add clustered roles using Powershell, see [Add-ClusterFileServerRole](/powershell/module/failoverclusters/add-clusterfileserverrole) and [Add-ClusterGenericApplicationRole](/powershell/module/failoverclusters/add-clustergenericapplicationrole).

 <!---This one's going to need some more specific directions.--->